Wednesday, 10 January 2024

 Later books on the Moors murders have followed Ian and Myra's lives in Prison and their eventual deaths in captivity.

-David Smith and Maureen had 3 sons, but their marriage was under tremendous strain.
-Maureen had been very close to her sister, and she had ambivalent feelings about having turned her in to the police.
-David found it hard to get a job.
-Many people believed that he had been involved in the killings.
-He got in a fight with someone in a pub, then wound up in prison for a time.
-Maureen could not cope and the children were taken into care and she and David divorced.
+David got in a fight with someone in a pub, then wound up in prison for a time.
+Maureen could not cope, and the children were taken into care.
+She and David divorced.
 He came out of prison and took on looking after his sons.
-He fell in love with a young girl whom he later married.
-He and his wife moved to Ireland where they found some peace.
+He fell in love with a young girl, Mary, whom he later married and they had another child.
+He and his wife moved to Ireland, where they found some peace.
 Sadly Maureen, who remarried, died of a brain haemorrhage when only in her 30's.

 Subscribe to: